Cultural Heritage: History

 Being able to walk where history was made, seeing the places that shaped legendary figures or experiencing life as our ancestors did, historical travel allows history to come to life in ways that transcend a history book.

-United States History Indigenous
+United States Landscape History

 On Antoni Gaudi’s Trail in Barcelona